salilkanade/NYCTaxiWebApp/README.md

 ## SignalR Outbound Trigger

-In the same Azure Function namespace, we will then use the [SignalR output binding](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-signalr-service#using-signalr-service-with-azure-functions) to push the updated flight data to SignalR.
+In the same Azure Function namespace, we will then use the [SignalR output binding](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-signalr-service#using-signalr-service-with-azure-functions) to push the updated taxi data to SignalR.

 ```csharp
 namespace HTTPTrigger